skillrepos/containers/codespace-labs.md

 setup a watch in a separate terminal so we can see how Kubernetes changes things when we make a change to the configuration.

 11. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
-The watch will continue running until we stop it.  ( Note you will need to add *alias k=kubectl* if you want it there. )
+The watch will continue running until we stop it.

 ```
-kubectl get -n roar pods -w
+k get -n roar pods -w
 ```

 12. Go to the open roar-complete.yaml file (or open it again if needed [**roar-k8s/roar-complete.yaml**](./roar-k8s/roar-complete.yaml).